Is that it has a very narrow and fragmented perspective on food and nutrition.

 “Nothing is right for everyone and everything is right for someone.” ~Dr. Marc Halpern

 We look at the energetics of individual tendencies.
 For example, we ask ourselves these questions: Does someone have a tendency towards dry skin, constipation and insomnia?
-Or Do they have have a tendency towards inflammation, indigestion and burnout?
+Or do they have a tendency towards inflammation, indigestion and burnout?
 What about a tendency towards congestion, water retention and fatigue?

 An Ayurvedic practitioner trains in the Ayurvedic Science of the Five Elements.
 And s(he) is capable of identifying the energetics in both the individual tendencies and foods.

 In Ayurveda, we say that Like Attracts Like and the Opposite Brings Balance.

 When someone has dry conditions we bring in moist, warm and heavy qualities to support their healing.
 In Ayurveda moist and heavy foods are root vegetables, winter squashes, nuts, seeds, oils, ghee, sweet dairy foods.
 We recommend cooking the foods for warmth as well as adding warm spices like cinnamon, cumin, cardamom, ginger and clove.

 Though broccoli is a healthy food, because it has light and dry energetics, it wouldn’t be recommended as a staple for that person.
 And if that person eats it at all, it will have to be well cooked, spiced and oiled.
 Definitely not steamed!

 When someone experiences inflammation, we bring in moist, cooling and heavy qualities to support their healing.
-So cooling foods like cucumbers, coconut milk, basmati rice are added to the diet.
+So cooling foods like cucumbers, coconut milk, and basmati rice are added to the diet.
 We’d also add cooling spices like fennel, coriander and cilantro.
-Along with some raw, easily digested foods like sunflower sprouts and micro-greens.
+Along with some raw, easily digested foods like sunflower sprouts and microgreens.

 And when someone has congestion and excess mucus, we bring in dry, light and hot qualities to support their healing.
 In Ayurveda, dry, light foods are green leafy vegetables and legumes, to name a few.
 We heat the foods by cooking them.
-We also add hot spices like ginger, black pepper, mustard seeds.
+We also add hot spices like ginger, black pepper, and mustard seeds.

 What’s missing in modern nutrition is a focus on digestion.